yousiftouma/mlnet-exercise/README.md

 To do this we once again need to use the MLContext object.
 It also has a Model property with some convenient methods.
 Check them out to solve this.

+### Task 4

+Now we need to do something with the output from the model to make it useful.
+You may remember from inspecting the model that the output is a tensor of shape 125x13x13 float.
+You can read [here](https://github.com/onnx/models/tree/master/vision/object_detection_segmentation/tiny-yolov2) about what that means.

+Check the TODO in OnnxOutputParser.
+Now this part is pretty tedious.
+A further explanation of the output from the model can be found [in the readme from sample under src/README.md](/src/Readme.md).
+(Note that there are some potential spoilers there).

+For the sake of this exercise, I recommend to use the cheat available here (just extend _Cheating.OnnxOutputParserCheat_) and perhaps come back and try to implement this class yourself if you have time left or if you want to give it a try in the future.

+### Task 5

+Time to use all our models and parsers to make a prediction and generate some output from the system!

+Go to the _OnnxObjectDetectionWeb_ project and find the TODO in _Services/ObjectDetectionService_.

+Now it's just a matter of creating a transformer, getting a prediction engine from it, send in the input to get a prediction and use the parser to generate bounding boxes.

+A final step that is omitted here is taking the bounding boxes and drawing them on the input image.
+This step is what happens in _DrawBoundingBox_ in the same class.

 ## Does it work?